 Coffee Plants prefer bright but indirect light.
 This means they should be placed near a window but not directly in the window itself.
 They also cannot take temperatures below freezing and will not do well in temperatures that stay consistently below 65°F (18°C).
 So keep them away from drafts in the winter.

 When growing Coffee Plants, the soil needs to stay moist but not soaking wet.
 Also, make sure that the soil and the pot your coffee plant is growing in have good drainage.
 The humidity around the plant will need to stay high as well.
 Setting your Coffee Plant on a water-filled pebble tray will help with humidity.
 Like many houseplants, a coffee plant will need less water in the winter than in the summer.

 Your Coffee Plant care routine can also include light fertilizing with a balanced fertilizer once every 2 to 3 months in the spring and summer.
 Keep in mind that a happy Coffee Plant can grow up to 6 feet (1.8 m) tall.
 Therefore, provide enough space for the plant or make pruning a regular part of caring for your Coffee Plant.
 If you choose to prune your Coffee Plant, the best time is early spring.

 Repot your Coffee Plant every spring, gradually stepping up the pot size.

 Sow fresh seeds in spring.
 Cuttings are difficult to propagate, but you'll have the best chance at success by taking young stems before they have hardened.

-The fruit are red when they ripen in the fall, with a sweet pulp surrounding the bean.
+The fruits are red when they ripen in the fall, with a sweet pulp surrounding the bean.
 Each Coffee Berry produces two beans.
-The Coffee Plants’s fruit does not all ripen at one time.
-In fact it will have blossoms and berries in various stages of ripening.
+Coffee Plants' fruit does not all ripen at one time.
+In fact, it will have blossoms and berries in various stages of ripening.
 Only the ripe berries can be picked.
 The berries cannot be picked when green since they will not ripen once picked.

 - Back to genus Coffea